GOFIRST/gofirst-docs/todos/WishList2014.md

 * Testing: Build a robot simulator framework for easier testing of individual components.
 Consider unit testing on critical pieces of code.
 The goal is that the robot program can run on any computer with simulated (or real) sensor inputs and the user can monitor its progress.
+Development should be done with the ultimate goal in mind of being able to simulate an entire field and the associated sensory inputs to the robot.

 * Operating System: Either fix the silly issues we've been having with Ubuntu (Ethernet on laptop, OpenCV) or tutor everyone in the basics of using Arch